jayaemekar/systemdesign/docs/DesigningYelporNearbyFriends.md

   </kbd>
 </p>

-Let’s assume that GridID (a four bytes number) would uniquely identify grids in our system.
+It would be safe to assume that GridID (a four bytes number) would uniquely identify grids in our system.

-**What could be a reasonable grid size?** Grid size could be equal to the distance we would like to query since we also want to reduce the number of grids.
-If the grid size is equal to the distance we want to query, then we only need to search within the grid which contains the given location and neighboring eight grids.
-Since our grids would be statically defined (from the fixed grid size), we can easily find the grid number of any location (lat, long) and its neighboring grids.
+**What could be a reasonable grid size?**

+Because we also want to limit the number of grids, the grid size might be equal to the distance we want to query.
+If the grid size is the same as the distance we want to query, we just need to look in the grid that contains the supplied location and the eight grids around it.
+We can simply discover the grid number of any place (lat, long) and its nearby grids because our grids are statically specified (due to the set grid size).

-In the database, we can store the GridID with each location and have an index on it, too, for faster searching.
-Now, our query will look like:
+We may save the GridID with each location in the database and create an index on it for faster searching.
+Our query will now look like this:

     Select * from Places where Latitude between X-D and X+D and Longitude between Y-D and Y+D and GridID in (GridID, GridID1, GridID2, ..., GridID8)
-This will undoubtedly improve the runtime of our query.
+This will surely reduce the query's execution time.

-Should we keep our index in memory?
-Maintaining the index in memory will improve the performance of our service.
-We can keep our index in a hash table where ‘key’ is the grid number and ‘value’ is the list of places contained in that grid.
+Is it necessary to store our index in memory?
+Our service's performance will be improved by keeping the index in memory.
+We can keep our index in a hash table with the grid number as the key and the list of places in the grid as the value.

-**How much memory will we need to store the index?** Let’s assume our search radius is 10 miles; given that the total area of the earth is around 200 million square miles, we will have 20 million grids.
-We would need a four bytes number to uniquely identify each grid and, since LocationID is 8 bytes, we would need 4GB of memory (ignoring hash table overhead) to store the index.
+**How much memory will we need to store the index?**

+Let's say our search radius is 10 miles; we'll have 20 million grids because the earth's total area is roughly 200 million square miles.
+We'd need a four-byte integer to uniquely identify each grid, and since LocationID is eight bytes, we'd require 4GB of memory to hold the index (ignoring hash table overhead).

                 (4 * 20M) + (8 * 500M) ~= 4 GB
-This solution can still run slow for those grids that have a lot of places since our places are not uniformly distributed among grids.
-We can have a thickly dense area with a lot of places, and on the other hand, we can have areas which are sparsely populated.
+Because our locations are not evenly distributed among grids, this method may still be slow for grids with a large number of places.
+On the one hand, we can have densely crowded areas with many places, and on the other hand, we can have sparsely populated areas.

-This problem can be solved if we can dynamically adjust our grid size such that whenever we have a grid with a lot of places we break it down to create smaller grids.
-A couple of challenges with this approach could be: 1) how to map these grids to locations and 2) how to find all the neighboring grids of a grid.
+This issue can be overcome if we can dynamically alter our grid size such that whenever we have a large grid, we can divide it down into smaller grids.
+The following are some potential drawbacks of this strategy: 1) how to map these grids to locations, and 2) how to locate all of a grid's neighboring grids.

 **c.
 Dynamic size grids**

-Let’s assume we don’t want to have more than 500 places in a grid so that we can have a faster searching.
-So, whenever a grid reaches this limit, we break it down into four grids of equal size and distribute places among them.
-This means thickly populated areas like downtown San Francisco will have a lot of grids, and sparsely populated area like the Pacific Ocean will have large grids with places only around the coastal lines.
+Let's pretend we don't want more than 500 spots in a grid since we want to search faster.
+When a grid hits this size limit, we divide it into four equal-sized grids and distribute locations among them.
+This implies densely crowded locations, such as downtown San Francisco, will have several grids, while sparsely populated areas, such as the Pacific Ocean, will have enormous grids with places just along the shore.

-**What data-structure can hold this information?** A tree in which each node has four children can serve our purpose.
-Each node will represent a grid and will contain information about all the places in that grid.
-If a node reaches our limit of 500 places, we will break it down to create four child nodes under it and distribute places among them.
-In this way, all the leaf nodes will represent the grids that cannot be further broken down.
-So leaf nodes will keep a list of places with them.
-This tree structure in which each node can have four children is called a QuadTree
+**What data-structure can hold this information?**

+Our needs can be met by a tree with four children at each node.
+Each node will represent a grid and will store information about all of the locations within that grid.
+If a node surpasses our 500-place limit, it will be broken down into four child nodes, with spots distributed among them.
+All of the leaf nodes will now depict grids that can't be broken down any more.
+As a result, leaf nodes will maintain a list of locations.
+A QuadTree is a tree structure in which each node can have four offspring.

 <p align="center">
   <kbd>